The following outline provides a summary for Cannon’s current wind projects.

 Location: Goldendale, Washington Groundbreaking Date: 2008

-Project Size and Generation: Windy Point/Windy Flats will displace over 800 metric tons of carbon dioxide annually, equivalent to roughly one million driven miles and enough clean energy to power over 250,000 homes.
+Project Size and Generation: Windy Point/Windy Flats will displace over 800 metric tons of carbon dioxide annually, equivalent to roughly one million driven miles.
+Upon completion, the project will generate 500 MW enough clean energy to power over 250,000 homes.

 Phase I (Windy Point/137 megawatts)